CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 ## Programmable Smart Contracts
 ## Smart Property & Tickets
 ## Token Controlled Access (TCA)

+In a given system, different levels of access to that system and abilities within it are granted according to the combination of tokens inside a wallet wallet.

+Each piece of information, or block of information, is associated with a token(s) and quantity(s).
+If the quantity is zero, the information is viewable to users with or without accounts.
+If the quantity required is more than zero, the information is not loaded unless the address(s) associated with the user contain the required token(s).

 ## Proof of Publication
 ## Artist Coins
 ## Derivatives